Download App

 Is retatrutide FDA approved?

-No. As of May 2026, retatrutide (LY3437943) is not FDA approved for any indication.
+No. As of June 11, 2026, retatrutide (LY3437943) is not FDA approved for any indication.
 It is being evaluated in Phase 3 clinical trials for obesity, type 2 diabetes, and MASH (metabolic dysfunction-associated steatohepatitis).
 It remains an investigational drug available only within clinical trial settings.

 How much weight loss does retatrutide cause?